akshmakov/LinuxGSM-docker/README.md

 ## TODO

-- Install script to edit variable in script automaticaly
-- Multi-lgsm server type on one lgsm install
+- Multi-lgsm server type support on one lgsm install
-- Support all server type depency and default port in a function bash